Kotlin/analysis-api/Writerside/topics/Migrating-from-K1.md

 ## Declarations

-Both the old compiler API and Analysis API are built on top of `PsiElement`, the API in IntelliJ IDEA responsible for creating syntax trees.
+Both the old compiler API and the Analysis API are built on top of `PsiElement`, the API in IntelliJ IDEA responsible for creating syntax trees.
 However, unlike some other language implementations, Kotlin distinctly separates PSI and semantic declaration representation.
 Refer to the [Symbols vs. PSI](Symbols.md#symbols-vs-psi) section for additional information.